The Body Part Split is Not Dead - Get Over It

 It might hint at the points I made early: That heart and drive are very important, and that there are other factors involved in training results other than just protein synthesis.

-Point #6 - Bro Splits Don't Work Because the Gains of Most Bros SuckThis logic is ridiculous.
+Point #6 - Bro Splits Don't Work Because of the Gains of Most Bros SuckThis logic is ridiculous.

 The average gym rat isn't making good gains because their exercise selection sucks, they are weak as heck and avoid aggressive progressive overload on 90% of movements, and their diet is awful.
 You could put these guys on the very best frequency program and their results would still suck.